keglosson/stac-spec/overview.md

 linking structure that can be used recursively so that many Items can be included in a single Catalog, organized however the implementor desires.

-STAC makes no formal distinction between a "root" Catalog and the "child" Catalogs.
-A root Catalog is simply the top-most Catalog or Collection -- it has no parent.
-A nested catalog structure is useful (and recommended) for breaking up massive numbers of catalog Items into logical groupings.
-For example, it might make sense to organize a catalog by date (year, month, day), or geography (continent, country, state/prov).
-See the [Catalog Layout](best-practices.md#catalog-layout) best practices section for more.

-A simple STAC structure might look like this:

-- catalog (root)
-  - catalog
-    - catalog
-      - item
-        - asset
-      - item
-        - asset
-    - item
-      - asset
-      - asset

-This example might be considered a somewhat "typical" structure.
-However, Catalogs and Items can describe a number of different relationships.
-The following shows various relationships between catalogs and items:

-- `Catalog` -> `Item` (this is a common structure for a catalog to list links to Items)
-- `Catalog` -> `Catalog` (this is a common tree structure to group sets of Items.
-Each catalog in this relationship may also include Item links as well as catalog links)

-The relationships are all described by a common `links` object structure, making use of the `rel` field to further describe the relationship.

 There are a few types of catalogs that implementors occasionally refer to.
 These get defined by the `links` structure.

 - A **sub-catalog** is a Catalog that is linked to from another Catalog that is used to better organize data.
 For example a Landsat collection